ethereum Price Converter

 The transactions from these smart contracts are stored on the blockchain.
 Blockchains are a lot like databases, a way to store information.
 But here’s one big difference: Someone can delete a database or change its contents.
 Blockchains are designed to be immutable, meaning the records in each validated block of transactions never change.
 As new blocks of transactions and data are built and validated, they’re added to the chain.

-Surely all this magical goodness can’t be free, right?
-Correct.
+Surely all of this can’t be free, right?
 That’s where Ether comes in, which we’ll dig into next.

 Ether & Gas